imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/java/java_app.md

 👉 Note that you can also use the `h` and `w` parameters instead of `height` and `width`.

-For more examples check the [Demo Application](https://github.com/imagekit-samples/quickstart/tree/master/java).
+For more examples, check the [Demo Application](https://github.com/imagekit-samples/quickstart/tree/master/java).

 ### 1. Chained Transformations